ExcelliumSA/SecurityTXT-Study/README.md

 *[generate-source.ps1](generate-source.ps1):*

-Same goal the [generate-source.sh](generate-source.sh) but using direct database access in order to extract more records.
+Same goal the [generate-source-ct.sh](generate-source-ct.sh) but using direct database access in order to extract more records.
 This script deal with limitations in terms of execution time allowed for a SQL query.

 :speech_balloon: However, after several tentatives, it was more efficient to use the web API via the [advanced search](https://crt.sh/?a=1) because query execution time limitations were too restrictives.